Fellowships

 Eligibility

-• Applicants should currently be in the process of either completing their PhDs, and/or have received their PhD after May 2023.
+• To qualify for the 2025 cycle, applicants should currently be in the process of either completing their PhDs and/or have received their PhD after May 1, 2024.
+Fellows must have completed their doctoral degree prior to starting their Fellowship term.

 • Your proposed research must be experimentally focused in any field of science or engineering – including physics, chemistry, biology, engineering, neuroscience, etc. The program accepts applications from such a broad range of fields that the research conducted by current and past Fellows can be used as a guide, but should not be considered restrictive!
 We choose Fellows based on the best proposed science at the time of submission.

-• Candidates can apply from any accredited academic institution whether in the United States or internationally.
+• We encourage applicants from the broader scientific community; candidates can apply from any accredited academic institution whether in the United States or internationally.

 • US Citizens and non-citizens are eligible for appointment as Rowland Fellows.
 The staff at the Rowland Institute and Harvard University can assist you in the visa process if needed.